 Chew on this:

 Today, August 20th, is National Chocolate Pecan Pie Day.
-Top these Crispy Pecan Pie Bites with mini chocolate chips, and celebrate in style!
+Top this Crispy Pecan Pie Oatmeal Bake with mini chocolate chips, and celebrate in style!

 Salads for everyone!
 Click "Send to a Friend" ASAP.

 We may have received free samples of food, which in no way influences whether these products are reviewed favorably, unfavorably, mentioned with indifference, or mentioned at all.
 Click for more about our editorial and advertising policies.